artemmavrin/latex-homework/README.md

 * `\hwnum{<number>}`:
   Replace `<number>` with the number of the homework.

-Using the `\maketitle` command at the beginning of your document will print this information on the first page.

 ### Environments

 The following environments are provided to typeset the homework.